SuvanshShukla/ovgu-magdeburg/03_ISEE/02_assignments/exercise8/test_fundamentals.md

 Other strategies aren't as versatile and suitable because of the following reasons:

-- The Top-down strategy would require putting modules togther earlier in the testing stage, this can lead to more erros and conflicts.
+- The Top-down strategy would require putting modules together earlier in the testing stage, this can lead to more errors and conflicts.
 It may also require replacement of low level modules with dummies not to mention it would be more expensive.
 - Ad-hoc would require both dummies and drivers.
 It would also be harder to organize and track which modules require re-testing and which can proceed to the next stages.
 It may also lead to more re-working of modules at later stages.
 - Big bang wouldn't be appropriate as it would lead to too many errors especially at a very late stage of the project, this bringing about delays and would also be harder to debug (not being sure which module caused the errors).